 The Infectious Diseases Fellowship at Mayo Clinic's campus in Minnesota began in 1961.
 Since then, the program has evolved to include robust basic, translational and clinical research components and several subspecialty clinical inpatient and outpatient rotations.

-Five candidates are recruited annually for three-years of fellowship training.
+Six candidates are recruited annually for three years of fellowship training.
 Graduates of the Mayo Clinic Infectious Diseases Fellowship have had successful academic and private practice careers, including many with leadership roles in national and international societies.
-See our fellowship highlights, benefits and rotation details.

 - Identifies a faculty member to serve as a career mentor for the duration of the fellowship

 - Has a career council, a panel composed of the career mentor, research mentor, associate program director, and program director